sunmoonlotus/electron-navigation/README.md

 	```
 9. This should be all you need to get the basic functionality working.
 Confused?
 Check out the [demos](https://github.com/simply-coded/electron-navigation/tree/master/test) I mentioned earlier.

-#### Options
+### Options
+---
+####Display
-You can control how and if some elements are displayed by passing an options object through the main electron-navigation object like so:
+>You can control how and if some elements are displayed by passing an options object through the main electron-navigation object like so:
 ```javascript
 var eNavigation = require('electron-navgation');